 Crafting a Humorous Speech

 Unless a person is naturally witty, it is challenging to craft a humorous speech.
 And even then, it is not an easy thing to do.
-However, we can consider the technicalities of humour, and draft the parameters of what constitutes a humorous speech, and more importantly, a winning one.
+However, we can consider the technicalities of humour and draft the parameters of what constitutes a humorous speech, and more importantly, a winning one.
 It would not do if the only person who finds it funny is the speaker.

 In general, whilst we may have this habit of sprinkling sarcasm and irony in our speeches, by themselves, they may not be accessible to a wider audience, and cannot, by themselves, build a humorous speech.
 We require one or both of the two other major elements of humour: hyperbole and misdirection.

 The first thing to remember is that a humorous speech, particularly in a Toastmasters context, is distinct from stand-up comedy.
 We are not telling a series of anecdotes which may or may not revolve around a theme.
 We are not performing a roast, which is a series of witty insults, which is culturally specific.
-Like any speech, this is about bringing the audience on a journey, and relating a story that has lessons and experiences which resonate with them.
+Like any speech, this is about bringing the audience on a journey and relating a story that has lessons and experiences which resonate with them.
 The speaker persona still channels the audience.

 A second type of humour, and this was the forte of masters such as Julius Henry “Groucho” Marx, was misdirection humour.
 Misdirection humour subverts our expectations of the story.
 This may involve transposing the protagonist and the antagonist, the hero and villain, or simply upending our expectations.
-“Groucho” Marx passed away of pneumonia on the 19th August 1977.
+“Groucho” Marx passed away from pneumonia on the 19th August 1977.
 In his obituary, The New York Times wrote, “He developed the insult into an art form.”

 Finally, the easiest way to inject humour into a speech is hyperbole, or exaggeration.
 This can be mild, for comic effect, or it can be stretched until it becomes satire.
-The art of the satire is to stretch the credulity of the audience without breaking it.
+The art of satire is to stretch the credulity of the audience without breaking it.
 At the end of the speech, the audience must have that sense of disbelief, wondering if the story was real.

 This process of injecting humour into a crafted speech goes through several drafts and iterations.
 The speaker must note how he should sound at various points of the story.
-There is a stronger emphasis on vocal variety, and connecting to the audience.
+There is a stronger emphasis on vocal variety and connecting to the audience.
 The audience must feel that they are part of the story, either as unwilling witnesses, hapless bystanders, or even co-conspirators.
 At some points, it massages the ego of the audience when they feel they are in on the joke, and then misdirection is applied to subvert this, so that they can laugh at themselves.
-A quip published in 1937, and mistakenly attributed to Winston Leonard Spencer-Churchill goes, “Diplomat: A person who can tell you to go to hell in such a tactful way that you will look forward to making the trip.”
-To paraphrase that here, a humour is the ability to insult people in such a way that they laugh at themselves.
+A quip published in 1937, and mistakenly attributed to Winston Leonard Spencer-Churchill, goes, “Diplomat: A person who can tell you to go to hell in such a tactful way that you will look forward to making the trip.”
+To paraphrase that here, humour is the ability to insult people in such a way that they laugh at themselves.

 Within all that, the best way to deflect criticism and audience pushback is for the speaker to be the vicarious sacrifice, utilising his speaker persona to be the willing victim of the joke.
 This is the essence of self-deprecating humour.
 It makes it easier for people to laugh at themselves when they think they are laughing at others first.
 An ideal scenario is for that dawning realisation to be worked into the call to action.

-The final element of delivering a humorous speech is the relentless practice.
+The final element of delivering a humorous speech is relentless practice.
 For Toastmasters, what they can do is use the airtime of chapter meetings, even during the table topics segment or delivering a project evaluation, to test out punchlines.
 This allows the speaker to hone the material, one part at a time, and the delivery, without revealing the entire speech until it is time to deliver it.

 One of the considerations in speech delivery that is often neglected is to pause after a punchline.
 These pauses add up, and that it why we need to leave time for it.
 The right deployment of pauses elevates the humour.
 Body language, exaggerated hand gestures, even rolling of the eyes – these are the visual elements of humour that enhance a speech.